supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 ## Reveal intent

-Start with some simple things to improve readability
+When renovating a horrible codebase, it is often a good first step to do a series of smaller refactorings to get to know the codebase better, to better reveal the intent as you improve your understanding and to remove some clutter.

-### Reveal intent by extract magic numbers or Strings
+### Extract magic numbers or Strings

 A magic number or string is a value that is used in the code: 1) without clear context or meaning; 2) Used in several places.
 **Can you identify such magic numbers and strings?**